adlerlang/trying_out_my_scala/README.md

 ```

 ### Directions
-Please submit your solution in Scala and provide all source, test, documentation, and build support files in this repository.
+Please submit your solution in Scala and provide all source, test, documentation, and build support files in this repository and email <ssteward@rewardsnetwork.com> to let us know when you're finished.
 The project structure is up to you, but assume that this code will be deployed to production and your peers will be maintaining the code going forward.

-If you do not have professional Scala experience, we will take that into consideration during our assessment.

 ### Criteria
 You will primarily be judged on the code directly related to the implementation of the stated problem and business rules: